gabriel-viviani/banking/README.md

-# Banking Challenge
+# Banking

-This repo contain the solution to the [proposed DOCK TECH challenge](https://github.com/cdt-baas/desafio-dev-api-rest)
+This repo contain a small and simple approach to a initial banking solution.

 ##### This repo depends on the following:
  - [Poetry dependency manager](https://python-poetry.org/docs/)